When you’re a legit guitar tone seeker like me, deciding between two of the best acoustic guitar shapes out there is not an easy task!

 Dreadnought vs 000 Guitars: Key Differences

-Here we give you a body dimensions comparison chart (approximate values) between the two models:
+Here’s a body dimensions comparison chart (approximate values) highlighting dreadnought vs 000 specs:

 In summary, we can say that: